 Our ethical and transparent involvement in public policy includes coalition and relationship building, advocacy, political contributions and grassroots activities.
 As active members of our communities, we participate in the political process to help shape policy and legislation affecting our company and industry and do so without regard to the private political preferences of executives.
 All political contributions are managed by our government affairs team.
 Public policy and legislative priorities are reviewed annually with senior business leaders, our board of directors and our Governance and Corporate Responsibility Committee.
 We follow both the letter and the spirit of the laws governing lobbying.
 Our managers receive regular training on current laws and practices, and we work fairly and honestly with public officials at all levels.
 Some states allow companies to contribute directly to campaigns for state and local offices and for ballot measures.
-We file these contributions as required at state and local levels.
-We also sponsor a U.S. Weyerhaeuser Political Action Committee (WPAC), which solicits voluntary contributions from eligible shareholders, employees and our board of directors.
+We file these contributions from eligible shareholders, employees and our board of directors.
 WPAC contribution reports are filed with the Federal Election Commission, and we provide a summary of our annual WPAC political donations in the sustainability section of our website.